Y DNA Tests

 One of matches shares the Kelsall surname.
 Dr. David John Kelsall (1929 to 2016) was descended from Richard Kelsall born 1803.
 Family Tree DNA provides a Time Predictor (TiP) report specific to my matches with David John predicting that there is an 88% probability that we shared a common ancestor within 8 generations.
 Prior to DNA testing, genealogical research by Andrew Kelsall Pearson showed that Richard was descended from another Richard Kelsall born 1736, one of the children of Richard Kelsall and Mary Birks.
 I know independently that Richard Kelsall and Mary Birks were my 5th great grandparents.
 The DNA results support that the genealogy is correct, and that David John was my 6th cousin, once removed.
 Our common ancestor, Richard Kelsall was born in 1713 – a span of 7 generations for me and 8 for David John.

-At this time, there is no indication that the other 6 matches on Family Tree DNA are indicative of connections within a genealogical timeframe.
+At this time, there is no indication that the matches on Family Tree DNA are indicative of connections within a genealogical timeframe (other than David John Kelsall).
 It is possible for separate lineages to converge over time leading to false matches.
 This can be reexamined if any of their genealogies point to origins in Cheshire, or with additional DNA testing.

-My Y-DNA results (and those I have matched to) belong to Haplogroup R-M269.
-My results have been analyzed in greater detail to show that I belong to a subset of R-M269 known as R-P312.
-These haplogroups are descendants of Haplogroup R1b (also known as R-M343) which is the most frequently occurring paternal lineage in Western Europe.
+I have recently taken a “Big Y” test at FTDNA which currently provides the most detailed analysis of the Y chromosome.
+My Y-DNA belongs to Haplogroup R-BY3290.
+This is a subclade of R-M269 known as R-P312, which in turn is a subclade of Haplogroup R1b (also known as R-M343) which is the most frequently occurring paternal lineage in Western Europe.
 Bryan Sykes, in his book Blood of the Isles, gives the populations associated with R1b the name of Oisín for a clan patriarch.
 This clan accounts for 64% of all paternal lineages in England and 84% in Wales.
 It corresponds to the ancient Celtic population of Britain that preceded the influence of Saxon and Viking invasions from the east.

 The autosomal test is designed to find relatives on any of your ancestral lines within the last five generations.
 The test uses autosomal DNA, which is the mixture of DNA you received from both parents (about 50% from your mother and about 50% from your father).
 Because autosomal DNA is a mixture of your mother’s and father’s DNA, it is unique to each person.
 Both men and women can complete this test.

-I have tested at Family Tree DNA for autosomal DNA.
-To date I have a large number of matches but none relate specifically to other Kelsalls.
-Because my father has also tested I am able to distinguish paternal and maternal matches.
+I have tested at FTDNA and Ancestry for autosomal DNA, and uploaded the FTDNA to My Heritage.
+My father has also tested at FTDNA so in that data set I am able to distinguish paternal and maternal matches.